Foreign affairs minister welcomes “brave new Canadian” as Saudi teen lands in Toronto

 The Twitter hashtag #SaveRahaf ensued, and a photograph of her behind a door barricaded with a mattress was seen around the world.

-Prime Minister Justin Trudeau announced Friday that the United Nations High Commissionner for Refugees asked the federal government to allow Alqunun to settle in Canada, and Ottawa agreed.
+Prime Minister Justin Trudeau announced Friday that the United Nations High Commissioner for Refugees asked the federal government to allow Alqunun to settle in Canada, and Ottawa agreed.

 “That is something that we are pleased to do because Canada is a country that understands how important it is to stand up for human rights, to stand up for women’s rights around the world,” Trudeau said.